If you have received a post card asking you to renew in person, you must do so. The only exception to this is made for active-duty military members.

 Nevada issues ID cards that comply with the federal Real ID Act of 2005.

 Existing card holders must choose either a Real ID card or a standard card.
 You must show proof of identity and residential address to obtain a Real ID.

 Watch our self-help videos!
 Click on the video icon and choose English or Spanish.

 A Real ID compliant ID card is marked with gold circle containing a star.
 A Real ID will be required for those who wish to use a state ID to board aircraft beginning October 1, 2020.
 See DHS Real ID Information for details and other instances where a Real ID is required.

 To obtain a Real ID card, you must show proof of identity and residential address one time at the DMV.
 Most card holders submitted proof of identity in the past.
 You must show the documents again to obtain a Real ID.

 A standard Nevada ID card is marked "NOT FOR FEDERAL OFFICIAL USE" and, in the future, will not be valid for boarding aircraft or other uses outlined in DHS Real ID Information.

-You do not have to present any documentation other than your existing ID card for renewal.
 You may use the internet or mail options if you are eligible to do so.